|

 Since those first early discoveries, as at the time writing this page, 10 October 2004, there have been 117 extrasolar planetary systems found.
 Of these, 13 systems have been detected as having multiple planets, and an overall total of 133 planets have been identified.
 The discoveries aren't just in one particular area but are scattered all over the sky.

+Currently all of the planets found are giant planets like Jupiter and Saturn.
+One thing that has surprised scientists is that unlike our own solar system, in other systes there are large planets orbiting as close to their star as as mercury is to the sun.
 It was was originally believed that giant planets would only be found on the outside of system as, according to scientific models, the outer distances far from the central star is the only is the only place that these giants can form.
 It is now thought that the large planets which have been detected close to their parent stars form in the outer distances but then spiral inwards and may even fall into a star.
 This theory initially brought up another question however - with the huge size of the giant planets, wouldn't they just swallow up any smaller earth-like planets as the giants spiralled from the outer distances toward the star?
 Fortunately the latest models show that the giants form faster than the earth-like planets, so the already-formed giant planets can plough through space debris which later comes together to form an earth-like planet.